Name: Ronnie O’Sullivan

 At the start of 2008/9 he picked up where left off by taking his 21st ranking event victory, this time in the Northern Ireland Trophy against Stoke’s Dave Harold.
 He looked like becoming only the third man to win three consecutive ranking events (after Hendry and Davis), when he followed this up by reaching the Shanghai Masters final soon after, but was upset by world number 35 Ricky Walden who took his maiden ranking event title with a shock 10-8 victory.

-Since then in the ranking events Ronnie has not quite found his best form, losing out to Bristol youngster Judd Trump in the Grand Prix, Joe Perry in the UK Championship and Marco Fu in the Welsh Open.
-Many expected him to find his best form in Sheffield when he began the defence of his world title but it was not to be as he slipped to a 13-11 defeat to Mark Allen in the last 16.
+Many expected him to improve in Sheffield when he began the defence of his world title but it was not to be as he slipped to a 13-11 defeat to Mark Allen in the last 16.
 Due to his excellent 2007/8 season and his consistency the following season however, his opening round win over Stuart Bingham ensured that he would remain at the top of the rankings for a second consecutive season.

 O’Sullivan in action at the 2009 China Open

-Despite this mixed form in the ranking events, he has continued to enjoy success in the invitational events however, taking a fifth straight victory in the Premier League whilst taking his fourth Wembley Masters crown by ending the reign of defending champion Mark Selby in the final.
+Despite this mixed form in the ranking events, he continued to enjoy success in the invitational events however, taking a fifth straight victory in the Premier League whilst taking his fourth Wembley Masters crown by ending the reign of defending champion Mark Selby in the final.
 This victory was made all the more remarkable by the fact that he did it with a new cue after smashing his old one up during a practice session the week previously.

 2009/10

 Despite starting 2009/10 with yet another new cue, Ronnie got his season off to the perfect start by winning his 22nd ranking event title out in Shanghai.
-Having come through a tough draw which put him up against the likes of Marco Fu, John Higgins and Graeme Dott, all players who have favourable record against him, he comfortably had the better of first-time finalist Liang Wenbo in the final to give his chances of retaining the world number one spot a significant boost.
+Having come through a tough draw which put him up against the likes of Marco Fu, John Higgins and Graeme Dott, all players who have favourable record against him, he comfortably had the better of first-time finalist Liang Wenbo to give his chances of retaining the world number one spot a significant boost.

 Unfortunately however it was to be John Higgins, his main rival for that top spot, who would be his nemesis in the next two tournaments, defeating him 5-4 in the last 16 of the Grand Prix and then 9-8 in the semi-finals of the UK Championship.
-The latter in particular was full of drama as he recovered from 8-2 down to force deciding frame, only to see a missed pink pave the way for a Higgins counter.
+The latter in particular was full of drama as he recovered from 8-2 down to force a deciding frame, only to see a missed pink pave the way for a Higgins counter.

-Away from the ranking events O’Sullivan moved into the final of the Premier League as is the norm but this time he was to finish second best as world number three Shaun Murphy ended his run to take the title for the first time.
+Away from the ranking events O’Sullivan moved into the final of the Premier League as but this time he was to finish second best as world number three Shaun Murphy ended his run to take the title for the first time.
 Incredibly this marked the first time that O’Sullivan had not won the tournament since the shot clock was introduced back in 2005.

 The second half of Ronnie’s season continued in much the same manner as he reached the final of the Wembley Masters only to see his title defence ended by Mark Selby who produced an impressive comeback from 9-6 down to win.